lilit-org/lean4-toolkit/README.md

 - `src.lean`: the main entry point for the source code
 - `src/`: source code for concepts and `examples/`
 - `lakefile.lean`: the lean package manager configuration file (TODO: replace with `toml`)
-- `lean-toolchain`: specifies the Lean version for the project
+- `lean-toolchain`: specifies the Lean version for the project (elan manages the compiler toolchains)
-- `Makefile`: speficify all available commands
+- `Makefile`: specify all available commands

 <br>